Skip to content

 Updates documents in a table, optionally for a period of valid-time.

-• The valid-time columns cannot be updated outside of the for_valid_time clause (i.e. not in the SET clause).
+• The valid-time columns cannot be updated outside of the for-valid-time clause (i.e. not in the SET clause).

 DELETE